The Ross Pendergraft Library & Technology Center Building

 Students may use their Student ID to print and photocopy in the Library.
 Photocopies and regular computer prints cost $0.10 each, color prints cost $0.30 each.
 Color Printers are located on the first and third floors.
 Each student starts a new semester with $20.00 credited on their accounts for printing/copying purposes.
 Once the "print" money is used, one can add money to one's account using the PHIL station located at the South end of the Circulation Desk (first floor of the Library).
 If needed, ask for assistance at the Circulation Desk.
 The PHIL station accepts $1, $5, $10, $20, $50 and $100 bills.

 If a student has "Wonderbucks" on his/her account, that money can be used to print or photocopy only if the account has no other resources.

-Courtesy Patrons are able to photocopy or print using their Library Card.
-A courtesy patron must add money to his/her library card using the PHIL station.
-Only then can the courtesy patron can use this card to print or photocopy.
+Courtesy Patrons can photocopy or print using their Library Card.
+They must add money to their library card using the PHIL station.

 Technology in the Building

 The Office of Information Systems constantly updates and upgrades all computer labs accross the campus.
 The library is the biggest computer lab.
 Discover the available technology in the library